sanderslab/magellanmapper/docs/install.md

 - The Conda setup pathway installs JDK 8
 - Python-Javabridge uses JDK v8-13 (v12+ in latest Git commits)
-- ImageJ/Fiji supports Java 8
+- ImageJ/Fiji currently supports Java 8 best in our experience

 Our custom packages assume an environment with Python 3.6 and Java 8.